gergelyorosz/GhostSocialCasper/README.md

 An theme for the [Ghost](https://ghost.org/) blog engine.
 This theme extends the extends the default [Casper theme](https://github.com/TryGhost/Casper) and adds:
 - A **sidebar** for desktop size screens
 - **Social icons** to the navigation links (does this for all well known sites in the Navigation list like GitHub, Linkedin.
 Twitter etc)
-- Is **mobile optimized** meaning the sidebar is only shown on desktop resolutions, on mobile the original navigation menu with social icons is displayed
+- Is **mobile optimized** - meaning the sidebar is only shown on desktop resolutions (with screen width at least 880px).
+On mobile and small screens the original navigation menu with social icons is displayed.

 ![screenshot of the Social Casper Theme](https://raw.githubusercontent.com/gergelyorosz/GhostSocialCasper/master/github-images/theme-on-multiple-screens.png)